PanPraescribens/primitive-survival/README.md

 <img src="docs/knapping_fishing_hook.png" alt="Knapping Fishing Hook" width="250px">

 Face an object near water (i.e. a stake) with cordage in hand, and right click.
 If you have enough cordage and there's a block to receive the far end of the cordage, you'll place a trotline.
 Otherwise you'll place a limb line.
-Once your line is in place you'll need to attach hooks (or baited hooks) to it by right clicking on a section of that line (with hook in hand).
+Once your line is in place you'll need to attach hooks (and perhaps bait them) by right clicking on a section of that line (with hook in hand).
 Obviously if your hook isn't in water you won't catch a fish.

 <br>